RedMikePumpkin/tweetmuter/README.md

 # tweetmuter
-automatically mutes accounts that promote their tweets
+semi-automatically mutes accounts that promote their tweets